How To Blow In Insulation In an Edina Attic

 • Using drywall screws, affix drywall sheets to your new furring strips, covering them completely for a seamless dropping ceiling look.
 Space screws about every 10 inches along each strip.

-• Do not use nails or staples as they will tear the sheet and make it harder to clean up the mess when you are done blowing insulation into the attic space above.
+• Do not use nails or staples, as they will tear the sheet and make it harder to clean up the mess when you are done blowing insulation into the attic space above.
 With these screws in place, it will be easier for you to work on your project without worrying about tearing through your insulation.

 Conclusion

 Installing blown-in insulation is a great DIY project.
 However, it does require some work and the right supplies.
 With these tips, you’ll be well on your way to adding more warmth and comfort to your home.
 If you think that you would benefit from having an insulation contractor to help with our attic insulation, contact your trusted Edina Spray Foam Insulation contractor, Spray Foam Insulation Plus.
-We are your local trusted insulation contractor that can help you insulate your home correctly.
+We are the local trusted insulation contractor that can help you insulate your home correctly.
 We want to help you make sure your home is warm for this season.
 It is important to have Edina Spray Foam Insulation installed correctly.
 Contact us today!

 Leave a Reply